cheqd/node-docs/architecture/adr-list/adr-010-did-resolver.md

 The flow can be summarised as follows:
 - A client sends a request directly to cheqd Node through the Cosmos SDK gRPC API.
 - A DID Doc is returned in protobuf which the client application can format to resolvable DID Document or DID fragment in JSON format.
-- This makes the DID resoltuion compliant with [W3C DID Core](https://www.w3.org/TR/did-core/).
+- This makes the DID resolution compliant with [W3C DID Core](https://www.w3.org/TR/did-core/).

 #### Pros